 In today’s technology-driven world, security is of utmost importance.
 With the increase in cyber attacks, it has become imperative to secure your digital assets.
 Organizations and individuals must ensure their systems and networks are safe and secure.
-Penetration testing is a method of testing the security of a system or network by simulating an attack.
+Penetration testing is the practice of assessing the security of a system or network by simulating real-world attacks.
 This article will explore the basics of penetration testing, its methodology, and how it can help secure your digital assets.

 What is Penetration Testing?

-Penetration testing, also known as ethical hacking, is testing the security of a system or network by simulating an attack.
+Penetration testing, also known as ethical hacking, involves assessing a system or network’s security by simulating an attack.
 A penetration test aims to identify vulnerabilities that an attacker could exploit.
-The process involves attempting to penetrate a system or network using the same techniques and tools a hacker would use.
-Penetration testing can be done on a system or network at any stage of its development.
+The process involves attempting to penetrate a system or network using the same techniques and tools that malicious actors would employ.
+Penetration testing can be performed on systems or networks at any stage of their development lifecycle.

 Penetration testing is not just about finding vulnerabilities.
 It is about testing the security of a system or network in a controlled and safe environment.
 The objective is to provide feedback to the system or network owner about the security of their system or network and to help them identify areas that need improvement.